 Heighes' youngest son, Revd John Woodforde, sometime rector of North Curry in Somerset, married Rebecca Hamilton and had five children.
 Their eldest son was Dr Robert Woodforde who married Sarah Wright.
 Their eldest son, Dr John Woodforde of Bridgwater, also in Somerset, had four children of whom the youngest was Melliora Woodforde.
 She married George Corfield Finden sometime of Gloucester Terrace, Hyde Park, London.

-originally self-published in 1902 but because of its popularity and
+originally self-published in 1902 but due to its popularity, were eventually published by Boosey

 Her songs are noted for their sentimentality, their romantic fluidity and the unique blend of British middle-class sensibility with an Asian pastiche.
 In the years that followed the success of Kashmiri Song, Amy composed On Jhelum River, The Pagoda of Flowers and Stars of the Desert.
 Kashmiri Song is one of the highest selling pieces of sheet music ever published.

 In 1916, her work was featured in the film Less Than Dust.
 This was the first of her compositions to be showcased in film.
 In 1943, Kashmiri Song featured in the film Hers To Hold.

 Amy died on 13 March 1919.
 She was buried at in the churchyard of St Thomas à Becket Parish Church, Hampsthwaite, Yorkshire.
 Her association with the village came through her stepson, Eric, who was disabled and lived in Hampsthwaite in the care of the local doctor.
 When he died in 1913, he was buried in the churchyard.
 His father, Amy's husband, Colonel Woodforde-Finden, is also buried here.